What is a bioactive substrate, and what does it mean for bearded dragons?

 A bioactive substrate will encourage a bearded dragon’s natural behaviors of digging, burrowing, and thermoregulating in a best-case scenario.

-If you have chosen to set up a bioactive terrarium, we strongly encourage you to do your research and set the environment up properly.
+If you have chosen to set up a bioactive terrarium, we strongly encourage you to research and set the environment up properly.

 Improper setups may lead to illness and even the death of your pet.